Our Thanksgiving / Friendsgiving menu with tips for a simpler hosting experience!

 - Mashed Potatoes & Gravy (anyone have a favorite recipe?
 I’ve always just winged it!)

-- Old Fashioned – I LOVE whiskey and bourbon and usually drink it neat (when I drink liquor at all, which is pretty rare).
+- Old Fashioned – I LOVE whiskey and bourbon and usually drink it neat.
 But, I thought it would be a fun to attempt a cocktail at home.
 I’m eyeing this Maple Bourbon Smash, this Raspberry Winter Bourbon Smash or this Cinnamon Maple Whiskey Sour.

 - Pinot Noir – this lighter bodied red wine pairs wells with turkey